KBluePurple/youtube-delay/README.md

 # youtube-delay

-Makes the sound sound more surrounded
+Makes the youtube sound more surrounded

 ## Usage
 1. Goto your video in youtube or youtube music